 SAFE (Sexual Assault Facilitation and Education) is a group of trained peer educators who are dedicated to educating their peers around topics such as relationship violence, sexual violence, consent, interpersonal communication and bystander intervention.
 SAFE peer educators facilitate four highly interactive workshops, including “Talk Dirty to Me (affirmative consent talk),” “Bystander Intervention,” “Healthy Relationships,” and “Healthy Masculinity.”
 The workshops are presented to members of student organizations, Greek Life and residence halls.
 The goal of the SAFE Peer Education program is to eradicate sexual misconduct on Pitt’s campus and to promote healthy relationships.
 During the fall of 2019, SAFE peer educators facilitated over 30 workshops, educated twelve student groups and discussed bystander intervention strategies with over 60% percent of the University’s Greek community.
-SAFE is sponsored by the Office of Diversity and Inclusion (ODI).
+SAFE is sponsored by the Office for Equity, Diversity, and Inclusion (OEDI).

 Request a SAFE Workshop